bacontime/blog-mirror/language/consonants.md

 It's sometimes joked that Tolkien invented the world of Middle Earth as an excuse to have people look at his invented languages.

 Tengwar is the alphabet used by Tolkien's elves.
-The sounds that each character makes is dependent on the language that you are writing, but for English, the letters are usually mapped like so:
+The sounds that each character makes is dependent on the language that you are writing, but for English, the letters are usually mapped like so:[^tengwarfont]

+[^tengwarfont]: The embedded Tengwar font, called "Tengwar Formal CSUR", comes from the [Free Tengwar Font Project](http://freetengwar.sourceforge.net/).

 <style>
     @font-face {